coreybutler/nvm-windows/README.md

 ### Installation & Upgrades

 It comes with an installer (and uninstaller), because getting it should be easy.
+Please note, you need to uninstall any existing versions of node.js before installing NVM for Windows.

 [Download the latest installer from the releases](https://github.com/coreybutler/nvm/releases).